 Carolyn Gunther is an associate professor of human nutrition at The Ohio State University in the Department of Human Sciences.
 She also serves as a state specialist (Extension) and clinical associate professor of pediatrics (Wexner Medical Center).
 Gunther received her PhD from Purdue University in nutritional sciences and served as director of research in the College of Education and Human Ecology prior to joining the Ohio State faculty.

-Professor Gunther’s research program is dedicated to discovering new knowledge surrounding one of today’s most pressing public health nutrition issues – overweight and obesity among underserved children and youth.
-Specifically, through observational and intervention research, her team is investigating the behavioral and environmental factors, both protective and detrimental, that influence a child’s risk for obesity.
-Findings generated from her work have direct implications regarding federal, state, and local foods and nutrition policy and programmatic reform.
-Dr. Gunther has authored or co-authored over 15 peer-reviewed journal articles in this area of inquiry, and her research is supported by competitive grants from the public and private sector.
+Professor Gunther’s research program is dedicated to discovering new knowledge surrounding one of today’s most pressing nutrition-related public health issues – overweight and obesity among underserved children and youth.
+Through observational and intervention research, her team is investigating the behavioral and environmental factors, both protective and detrimental, that influence a child’s risk for obesity.
+Findings generated from her work have direct implications in federal and state policy and programmatic reform.
+Gunther has authored or co-authored more than 30 peer-reviewed journal articles in this area of inquiry, and her research is supported by competitive grants from the public and private sector.

-- PhD, Nutrition, Purdue University, 2004
+- PhD, Nutritional Sciences, Purdue University, 2004

 - BA, Biology, Taylor University, 1995